Let’s see how to put all the pieces together and create a complete system.

 Apple’s next head was Michael Spindler, an efficient German who dropped Apple’s costs and prices.
-But in 1995, Apple’s profits plunged for three reasons:
+But in 1995, Apple’s profits plunged for 3 reasons:

 In 1996, Apple’s board of directors fired Michael and replaced him with Gil Amelio.
 To cut costs, Gil fired lots of employees.
 In 1997, the board fired him and put Steve Jobs back in charge.
-Steve is still there — and popular — though his pancreatic cancer and liver transplant have forced him to reduce his duties and take occasional leaves of absence.
+In 2011, Steve died from cancer.

 Now Apple is run by Tim Cook, who’s popular and gay.
 He’s successful: he’s made Apple become even more profitable than when Steve Jobs was in charge, though Apple’s latest improvements are undramatic, boring.